williamyang98/16qam_modulator/README.md

 - Payload data in bytes: uint8*
 - CRC8 with polynomial 0xD5 calculated on just the payload data

-Currently the 16QAM modulator is just being used as a 4QAM moduluator since it is easier to implement.
 The symbol rate is 50kHz which gives 100kb/s or 12.5kB/s.
-The ADC is being sampled at 5kHz which produces 5kB/s of raw 8bit audio data.
+The ADC is being sampled at 10kHz which produces 10kB/s of raw 8bit audio data.

 With the encoding scheme we are transmitting at 50Hz:
 1. Audio data block: 100B raw ==> 210B encoded